ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/04_sequencing_QC.md

 ## Trimming

 As mentioned above, some sequences, such as **adapters, low quality bases, and poly-N tails** can affect downstream mapping and therefore need to be removed.
 This process is called trimming, and it can be achieved with different tools.
-The usual strategy is to run an initial round of fastQC to check the raw state of the run, followed by [fastp](https://github.com/opengene/fastp) to remove adapters and other non-desired elements and adding a QC report.
-It is good practice to run the cleaned data again through fastQC to see how the quality has improved.
+The usual strategy is to run an initial round of FastQC to check the raw state of the run, followed by [fastp](https://github.com/opengene/fastp) to remove adapters and other non-desired elements and adding a QC report.
+It is good practice to run the cleaned data again through FastQC to see how the quality has improved.
 When more customization is needed, [cutadapt](https://cutadapt.readthedocs.io/en/stable/) is the preferred option, since it supports more complex trimming rules.
 This would be the case for small RNA-seq experiments and/or when variable length adapters were used.
 Usually, trimming adapters is enough; the aligner (like BWA or STAR) can handle a few low-quality bases at the ends.